How to Get Rid of Alcohol Shakes

 The answer is detox.

 Unfortunately, there is no miracle pill or medication that cures alcohol shakes.
 The shaking in itself is indicative of a bigger problem, one that needs to be addressed immediately.
-The only way to cure alcohol shakes is by going through a medical detox in an inpatient alcohol treatment center, abstaining from alcohol, and providing means for the brain and CNS to restore their natural balance.
+The only way to cure alcohol shakes is by going through a medical detox in an Florida inpatient treatment center, abstaining from alcohol, and providing means for the brain and CNS to restore their natural balance.

 Being that alcohol shakes are usually tied to alcohol use disorder, most addiction specialists will chart a course of recovery that extends well after the medical detox period.
 While we’ll address that further down, it’s important to mention that, during detox, the alcohol shakes will usually increase in intensity.